 Check in with yourself before promising your aunt that you'll join her on that 3-hour sightseeing tour.
 As the wise Marie Kondo might say: only commit to it if it “sparks joy".
 And for you, that may look like ditching the tour bus and hitting the beach with a podcast about your latest hyperfixation queued up.

-In that case, fight it! (...the urge to do all of the things — not your aunt.)
+In that case, fight it! (...the urge to do all of the things—do not fight your aunt.)

 This is the time to exercise that confidence muscle and speak up!